Welcome to the Faculty of Science

-We have a staff comprising of seventeen teachers, three technicians and a teaching assistant.
-Amongst the team there are specialist teachers in the three traditional Sciences; Biology, Chemistry and Physics.
-This is reflected in the courses offered at GCSE and Post 16.
-The broad spectrum of staff specialisms coupled with a high level of ICT skills have led to a Science curriculum that encompasses a range of learning styles and encourages students to develop skills that encourage them to examine the world around them.
+Science is an interesting, engaging and wide ranging subject, and is built around the three main subject areas of Biology, Chemistry and Physics.
+We are the largest faculty in the school, comprising of seventeen highly dedicated and experienced teachers and three technicians.
+The broad spectrum of staff specialisms coupled with a high level of ICT skills and a wealth of teaching experience, has led to a Science curriculum that encompasses a range of learning styles and encourages students to develop skills that encourage them to examine the world around them.
+We are always striving to deliver the very best education possible for all of our students and to ensure they obtain the very best outcomes possible.

 This offers a ‘double award’ in GCSE science, gaining the equivalent of two GCSEs.